Tithes & Alms

 -

-This is possible to keep the commandments with pleasure when we view the Law of the commandments as they truly are seeing it as ordained to life, holy, just, and good.
+This is possible to keep the commandments with pleasure when we view the Law of the Commandments as they truly are, seeing it as holy, just, good, and ordained to life, holy, just, and good.

 -

-The goodness of the Law of the Commandments just expose the exceeding sinfulness of sin itself so it is not made death unto us but is actually ordained to life for us helping us identify what sin is to abstain from its works unto death that we may live unto Alahayim.
+The goodness of the Law of the Commandments just exposes the exceeding sinfulness of sin itself so one can see it for what it truly is and overcome the pleasure in it with right reasoning to hate it so as not to do it for oneself.
+The Law is not made death unto us as it's actually ordained to life for us, by helping us identify what sin is to abstain from its works unto death, that we may live unto Alahayim.

 The Added Law of Offerings and Sacrifices